-During the period ended February 29, 2020, the Company entered into a non-binding letter of intent with a party interested in purchasing 1203648 BC Ltd. As at the date of this MD&A, the agreement is still in negotiations and the lease asset and liability have been recorded as assets held for sale, within the condensed interim consolidated financial statements.
+The Company has entered into a non-binding letter of intent with a party interested in purchasing 1203648 BC Ltd. As at the date of this MD&A, the agreement is still in negotiations and the lease asset and liability have been recorded as assets held for sale, within the condensed interim consolidated financial statements.